freeCodeCamp/2018-jamstack-hackathon/apis.md

 ### Prizes

-In person participants that use Formspree in their hackathon project are eligible to with a DJI Spark drone!
+In person participants that use Formspree in their hackathon project are eligible to win a DJI Spark drone!

 Off-site participants that use Formspree will be eligible to win an Amazon Gift Card worth $200.
 If Amazon gift cards aren't available in your country we will work with you to come up with an equivalent prize.